tzlion/hhugboy/docs/readme.txt

    another mode
  * Emu freezes unrecoverably if you press Ctrl+Alt+Del, standby or lock the PC
  * (Visual) rumble only works for the first Makon game you load
+ * On a multicart, loading a savestate from a mono game while playing a colour game (including the menu) will not work properly

 [ FUTURE DEVELOPMENTS? ] - - - - - - - - - - - - - - - - - - - - - - - - - - - -